Toluwanimi-D-A/Healthcare-Accessibility-in-Africa--Case-study./README.md

 A Power BI case study analyzing healthcare access disparities in Africa, comparing rural and urban regions, funding efficiency, and emergency response capabilities using interactive dashboards.

 # Project Overview
 - This project investigates the disparities in healthcare accessibility across African countries.
 The analysis focuses on rural vs. urban differences, healthcare workforce distribution, funding allocation, and patient satisfaction metrics.
+A capstone project using Power BI to analyze healthcare access disparities and funding efficiency across African regions.

 # Objective
 - To provide actionable, data-driven insights for policymakers and stakeholders to improve healthcare equity and funding efficiency.